MGM Studios, Inc. v. Grokster, Ltd.: Oral arguments

-During oral argument, the Supreme Court justices appeared divided between the need to protect new technologies and the need to provide remedies against copyright infringement.
+During oral arguments, the Supreme Court justices appeared divided between the need to protect new technologies and the need to provide remedies against copyright infringement.
 Justice Antonin Scalia expressed concern that inventors would be chilled from entering the market by the threat of immediate lawsuits.
-Justice David Souter questioned how the interpretation of the law the plaintiffs argued for would affect devices like copy machines or the iPod.
+Justice David Souter questioned how the plaintiffs' interpretation of the law would affect devices like copy machines or the iPod.

 The music industry suggested that iPods have a substantial and legitimate commercial use in contrast to Grokster, to which Souter replied, "I know perfectly well that I can buy a CD and put it on my iPod.
 But I also know if I can get music without buying it, I'm going to do so."
 On the other hand, the justices seemed troubled at the prospect of ruling that Grokster's alleged business model of actively inducing infringement and then reaping the commercial benefits was shielded from liability.